yuchenlin/rebiber/README.md

 cd rebiber/
 pip install -e .
 ```
-If you would like to use the latest version.
+If you would like to use the latest github version with more bug fixes, please use the second installation method.

 ## Usage
 Normalize your bibtex file with the official converence information: